-Perfectionists (especially sensitive perfectionists) hold themselves to impossible high standards.
-People may mistake perfectionism as a good motivator, but most of the time that isn’t the case.
-Perfectionism can lead to depression, anxiety, loneliness, and interfere with your quality of life.
+Perfectionists (especially sensitive perfectionists) hold themselves to impossibly high standards.
+People may mistake perfectionism as a good motivator, but most of the time this isn’t the case.
+Perfectionism can lead to depression, anxiety, and loneliness, and interfere with your quality of life.

 There’s always a sense of failure because you’re constantly striving for perfection.
-You struggle to relax and always feel the urge to become obsessed with rules, organization, work, etc. Your self-worth is dependent on your achievements, so you’re always driven to achieve more.
+You struggle to relax and always feel the urge to become obsessed with rules, organization, work, etc. Your self-worth is dependent on your achievements, so you’re constantly driven to achieve more.

-This is such a terrible burden to carry through life, and sets you up for anxiety, overwhelm, and burnout.
+This is such a terrible burden to carry through life, and sets you up for anxiety, distress, overwhelm, and burnout.
 You might often feel let down by others because they don’t meet your high expectations.
 You also expect perfection from yourself and those around you, which can lead to feeling disappointed a lot.

 This can stem from past experiences such as a child seeking approval from dissatisfied parents.
 As an adult, this may manifest as people-pleasing behavior or approval addiction.